fibo/fibo.github.io/_posts/2021-01-21-setup-google-workspace-email-group.md

   - Google
   - Marketing
 description: >
-    Follow these complete instructions to create a group Google Workspace to send and recieve email
+    Follow these complete instructions to create a group Google Workspace to send and recieve email.
 ---

 ## Goal